2007 ARIA Music Awards

-The 21st Annual Australian Recording Industry Association Music Awards (generally known as ARIA Music Awards or simply The ARIAs) were held on 28 October 2007 at the Acer Arena at the Sydney Olympic Park complex.
+The 21st Annual Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards or simply the ARIAs) were held on 28 October 2007 at the Acer Arena at the Sydney Olympic Park complex.
 Rove McManus was the host of the event.
 The nominees for all categories were announced on 19 September, while the winners of the Artisan Awards were announced on that same day.

 Awards and nominations

 All nominees are shown in plain, with winners shown in bold.